Petra Ecclestone

-Petra Ecclestone (born 19 December 1988) is a British heiress, model, fashion designer and socialite.
+Petra Ecclestone (born 17 December 1988) is a British heiress, model, fashion designer and socialite.

 Early life

-Ecclestone was born in London as the younger daughter of former Armani model Slavica Radić and English Formula One billionaire Bernie Ecclestone.
+Ecclestone was born in London, the younger daughter of former Armani model Croatian-born Slavica Radić and English Formula One billionaire Bernie Ecclestone.
 She has an older sister, Tamara Jane, an older paternal half-sister, Deborah, and a younger paternal half-brother, Alexander.

 She attended Trevor-Roberts School, then Francis Holland School, and Benenden School.

 She contracted viral meningitis at the age of 14, and told the media that it "changed her life forever".
 She said "I no longer take my health for granted ...
 I'm now a health freak and a hypochondriac.
 I'm obsessed with cleanliness, I eat healthily and take my vitamins."
 She has since become an ambassador for the Meningitis Trust.

 Fashion career

 Growing up, she wanted to be a fashion designer.
 She decided to make menswear because it is a "bigger niche" and because "womenswear was too saturated".

 At the age of 19, she created the menswear label FORM, which was sold into retailers including Harrods from October 2008.
 In April 2009, it was announced that Petra had signed a contract with the Croatian clothing manufacturer Siscia.